Clarkson makes return with TV hint

 Following an internal investigation, the BBC announced on March 25 that Clarkson's contract on Top Gear would not be renewed.

-Quirky races and flaming Porsches were predictable staples during tonight's live show.
+Quirky races and flaming Porsches were predictable staples during the live show.

 Hammond raced fleet-footed 2010 Commonwealth gold heptathlon winner Louise Hazel, losing by a nose or a fender.